Powered by women since 1894

 The Ebell is a philanthropic organization founded by women, for women.
 The club supports dozens of non-profits and scholarships, in addition to hosting special events, live music, dinners and community forums.
 We invite you to join us and discover all the ways you can get involved.

 The Ebell of Los Angeles is an educational and philanthropic organization founded by women, for women in 1894.
-Our mission is to participate in and encourage the educational, cultural and social growth of the diverse Los Angeles community; and to conserve and protect our historic Clubhouse, collections and Wilshire Ebell Theatre.
+Our mission is to participate in and encourage the educational, cultural and social growth of the diverse Los Angeles community; and to conserve and protect our historic campus, collections and Wilshire Ebell Theatre.

-Inspired by scholar Dr. Adrian Ebell, the Ebell of Los Angeles was founded by women, for women in 1894.
+Inspired by scholar Dr. Adrian Ebell, The Ebell of Los Angeles was founded by women, for women in 1894.
 The non-profit organization remains dedicated to its original mission “to interest women in the study of all branches of literature, art and science and the advancement of women in every branch of culture.”
 The organization’s philanthropic endeavors include awarding scholarships to students and providing grants to charities that help at-risk women and children in the Los Angeles community.

-The club also hosts social and cultural events that inspire and empower.
+The Ebell also hosts social and cultural events that inspire and empower.
 It is a gathering place to connect with artists, educators, authors, entertainers, speakers and politicians.
 The Ebell has been honored to host diverse and outstanding women such as Amelia Earhart, the last Queen of Romania and Michelle Obama.

 I wanted to help preserve the building and I was also impressed by the social services provided to women.

 Betty Anne — Member Since 1998

 Diversity....I’m inspired by all the differences in backgrounds, education, professions of the members.
 I am highly motivated and inspired by the stories of the incredible women I met at the first event I attended.
 The topics addressed at the events have been so stimulating.

 Karen — Member since 2017